Assistant Professor of Sociology

 Social Movements; Political Sociology; Race/Ethnicity; Latino Politics; Education; Gender and Sexuality; Qualitative Methodologies

-She currently serves on the board of directors for the Sociology of Education Association and the executive committee of the New England Consortium of Latino Studies.
+She currently serves as a Council Member for the Latina/o Sociology Section of the American Sociological Association and as Secretary for the Sociology of Education Association.
 She is a 2014-2015 Faculty Fellow of the American Association for Hispanics in Higher Education.

 She teaches courses about social movements, political sociology, race and education, and Latinos in the United States.
 She earned a B.A. in Sociology with a minor in History from the University of California Santa Barbara, and her M.A. and Ph.D. in Sociology with an emphasis on Chicano-Latino Studies from University of California Irvine.
 Prior to joining the faculty at the University of Connecticut, she taught at the University of California Merced.